Applicants to Public Health Specialty Training:

-The outcome of the assessment will be made known to all applicants on or after Monday 8th March 2021.
+The outcome of the assessment will be made known to all applicants by no later than 11th February 2022.
 Those passing a minimum threshold in all three areas will be ranked, and those scoring most highly will be invited to attend a selection centre/interview which this year will be held virtually.

 Further information regarding Public Health recruitment can be found on the Faculty of Public Health website.